tychonievich/cso1-s2022/markdown/lab06-bomb.md

 1. On a Linux machine, download[^curl] a [binary bomb](http://kytos.cs.virginia.edu:15215/)
     - for credit, you must use your lower-case computing ID

-    > Due to changes needed to fix several errors with the bomb server, bombs downloaded before Wednesday, 16 October 2019 at 6:00pm will not be graded for the PA.
+    > Due to changes needed to fix several errors with the bomb server, bombs downloaded before Wednesday, 16 October 2019 at 6:00pm will not be graded.
 Please download a new bomb if yours is older than that.

 2. Extract the bomb using `tar -xvf bomb#.tar`{.bash} where `#` is your bomb number.
 3. `cd bomb#` (again, where `#` is your bomb number).